Morris Marina: South Africa

 As in Australia, the car received the E-series engine, but was marketed as the Austin Marina.
 The 1.75-litre four and the 2.6-litre six were offered.
 Power outputs are 55 and 82 kW.
 The 2600 was also available with a three-speed Borg Warner Type 35 automatic gearbox.
 After a June 1976 face lift, including a new grille with integrated spotlights and a redone interior, the 1750 became available with the automatic while the manual 2600 was dropped.
 This face-lift version was called the Marina Series III.
 The new padded dashboard was of a unified swept design with an integrated binnacle for the instruments, and had been used in British Marinas since the 1975 face lift.

-The 1.3 motor was offered from 1976 until 1978, but the build quality combined with the grossly underpowered 1.3 version (particularly for the South African Highveld where heat and altitude cut engine performance by up to 20%) made it an absolute failure.
-The remnants of the production run were sold off at up to 50% discount on their list price.
+The 1.3 motor was offered from 1976 until 1978, but the build quality combined with the grossly underpowered 1.3 version (particularly for the South African Highveld where heat and altitude cut engine performance by up to 20 percent) made it an absolute failure.
+The remnants of the production run were sold off at up to 50 percent discount on their list price.